jhedstrom/drupalextension/STEPS.md

 @Given I am logged in as a/an :role</code></summary>

 <br/>
-Creates and authenticates a user with the given role(s)
+Creates and authenticates a user with the given role(s).
 <br/><br/>

 ```gherkin